Zhaopudark/zhaopudark.github.io/source/_posts/data_dividing.md

   will incur further problems in the theory section, particularly in the circumstance of small-size datasets.
 So, the best way is not to miss any element.

 - **Non-overlapping**: Do not make any 2 divided partitions overlap.
   Overlapping, i.e., the same element appearing in 2 partitions simultaneously, can directly lead to a bad division that is unable to be used.
 For example, in machine learning, the overlapping between `train set` and `test set` is a serious and principled error that should not be allowed to occur.

-- **Determinacy(Reproducibility)**: For a determined rate, the partition result should be deterministic.
+- **Determinacy(Reproducibility)**: For a determined ratio, the partition result should be deterministic.
 So, anyone can reproduce the result if the element’s total number and proportions are known.
+And, the swapping on division ratios will be reflected on corresponding divided parts simultaneously, unless there are 2 identical division ratios.

+  {% note info %}

+  The 2 identical dividing proportions may bring about **fairness problem**.
+This will be circumvented by giving out the solution set, as the aforesaid parts.

+  {% endnote %}

 - **Precision**: Make the division result closest to the one that the given ratios expect.
 Multiply the total number with proportions as the desired division result, which can be considered as a vector, although its value may not be integers.
 Consider the actual result also a vector, which must be integers as a result.
-We want to make the p-norm distance between the desired vector and the actual vector obtain a minimum value.
+We want to make the `p-norm` ($p>1$​) distance (considered as a division metric/error) between the desired vector and the actual vector obtain a minimum value.

+  {% note info %}

+  Generally, the `p-norm` ($p=2$) distance is the most common metric for measuring the distance between vectors.
+In the original research for this article, we have found that all `p-norms` ($p\ge 1$) can lead to a certain solution with deterministic.
+And, we have found:

+  - The `p-norm` ($p=1$​) is only able to derive weak conclusions.
+    - It will lead to the expansion of the solution set, and the complete solution set cannot be easily obtained, but only its subset can be determined.
+  - The `p-norm` ($p>1$) can derive strong conclusions.
+    - The complete solution set can be easily obtained.
+  - So, we prefer to use `p-norm` ($p>1$).

+  {% endnote %}

 ### Objectives and Requirements

 According to the defined standard, give out objectives and requirements described in mathematical terms:

-- Given a ser $S$ of $N$ identical elements, i.e.,
+- Given a set $S$ of $N$ identical elements, i.e.,
   $S=\{s_1,s_2,\ldots,s_N\}$, where $N\in \mathbb{Z}^+$.
 - Given a list of proportions $r$, where
   $r=[r_1,r_2,\ldots,r_n]\in \mathbb{R}_+^n,\|r\|_{1}=1,n\in \mathbb{Z}^+, n \le N$.